gasimovv21/gasimovv21/README.md

 - 👀 I’m interested in Prgoramming.
 - 🌱 I’m currently learning Django and C++
 - 💞️ I’m looking to collaborate Microsoft
-- 📫 How to reach me just write mee)
+- 📫 You can contact with me : https://t.me/gas1movv21

 <!---
 gasimovv21/gasimovv21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.